molecula/documentation/README.md

-## Publishing to docs.molecula.cloud
+## Publishing to docs.featurebase.com
-You can think of the `main` branch as being a place to stage changes and the `gh-pages` branch as the publish copy found on https://docs.molecula.cloud.
+You can think of the `main` branch as being a place to stage changes and the `gh-pages` branch as the publish copy found on https://docs.featurebase.com.

 When ready to go live with updates, **do not use the UI!** Instead use the following instructions below via terminal: